glennsp/com.mill/README.md

 If you select the mode _Program_, the Mill service will take control and adjust the mode during the day according to the program you set up on the Mill app.
 The device will then change to the current thermostat mode.

+###### Energy
+The default power consumption is set to 1200W, please adjust this to match you model in the device advanced settings.

 ### Supported Languages:

 * English